SuperOfficeDocs/superoffice-docs/user-guide/en/email/compose.md

 [!include[How to compose an email](../includes/howto-compose-email.md)]

-When you have finished the message, and want to send it, you have the following options:
+When you finished the message, and want to send it, you have the following options:

 * To send the message straightaway, click the **Send** button.
 * To send the message and archive it as a document in SuperOffice CRM, click **Send and archive**.
 The **Document** dialog opens.
 [How to create a document][1].